HumanSignal/label-studio/docs/source/guide/auth_setup.md

 Set up single sign-on using SAML to manage access to Label Studio using your existing Identity Provider (IdP).

 !!! error Enterprise
-    SSO authentication are only available in Label Studio Enterprise Edition.
+    SSO authentication is only available in Label Studio Enterprise Edition.
 If you're using Label Studio Community Edition, see <a href="https://labelstud.io/guide/label_studio_compare.html">Label Studio Features</a> to learn more.

 To more easily [manage access to Label Studio Enterprise](manage_users.html), you can map SAML groups to both `roles` or `workspaces`.